 Even though the face of the industry is changing, real estate agents aren’t going anywhere.
 They are still an essential part of buying and selling a home.
 What is changing, however, is how buyers and sellers get connected with an experienced professional.

 Clever is disrupting the industry by providing an easy way for buyers and sellers to find a low-cost, top-notch, local real estate agent.
-Our Partner Agents will list your home for just $3,000 or 1%, and buyers are eligible for a $1,000 Home Buyer Rebate in 40 states to help cover closing costs.
+Get matched with a Clever Partner Agent and you may be eligible for Clever Cash Back, 0.5% of the purchase price back after closing on homes over $150,000.

 If you’re interested in learning more about how Clever can help you achieve your real estate goals, fill out our buyer’s or seller’s form and set up a no-obligation consultation with a qualified Clever Partner Agent.